 Government dietary guidelines must be be reasonable and based on science.

 Imagine you’re at a friend’s party.
 You finish nursing your first beer and casually reach for a second.
-Everyone immediately stops and stares.
-Your friends start whispering to themselves, wondering if they should stage an intervention.
+Everyone stops and stares.
+Your friends start whispering to themselves.
+They wonder if they should stage an intervention.

 Ridiculous and unjustified, right?